luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 #run get_ifeatures
 matt get_ifeatures ir_events.tab START END SCAFFOLD STRAND GENEID $GTF $FASTA Hsap -f gene_id > ifeatures.tab
 ```

-Write a table with columns containing the feature values & extracted sequence of intron, up/downstream exon & splice sites.
+This writes a table with columns containing the feature values & extracted sequence of intron, up/downstream exon & splice sites.
 If only one or a few features are of interest, users can apply [get_cols](http://matt.crg.eu/#cmpr_exons)  and extract specific feature columns only.

 ### Compare Introns